Goddess movement: Use of mythological materials

 Participants in the Goddess movement often invoke ancient religion and mythology.
 Some skeptics argue that these have been reconstructed from ancient sources and others are modern inventions.
-Indeed, these myths are not interpreted literally, but rather figuratively or metaphorically as reflecting ancient understandings and worldviews.
-For instance, creation myths are not seen as conflicting with scientific understanding but rather as being poetic, metaphoric statements that are compatible with, for example, the theory of evolution, modern cosmology, and physics.
-Mythological sources of the Goddess movement are often often considered modern reconstructions of ancient myths that predated a "patriarchal period," the Great Goddess hypothesis, influenced by the Kurgan hypothesis, and therefore very little would have been written about them.
+Creation myths are not seen as conflicting with scientific understanding but rather as being poetic, metaphoric statements that are compatible with, for example, the theory of evolution, modern cosmology, and physics.
+Mythological sources of the Goddess movement are often considered modern reconstructions of ancient myths that predated a "patriarchal period", the Great Goddess hypothesis, influenced by the Kurgan hypothesis, and therefore very little would have been written about them.
 Aside from the reflection of ancient understanding of these, there are adherents who also turn to contemporary scholarship and literature such as Robert Graves' The White Goddess.
 Some of this work's interpretation of the Greek mythology (based mainly on James Frazer's The Golden Bough, such as the annual sacrifice of a king that represents a god) were adopted as the basis to describe the goddess' aging and rejuvenation with the seasons.
 The myth of Demeter and Persephone is one that has often been reinterpreted.

 A common claim within the Goddess movement is that myths from supposed ancient matriarchal societies were behind key elements in Christianity, particularly in the beliefs that "matriarchies fostering goddess worship influenced the attitudes of early Christians toward Mary" and that "the Catholic Church was originally matriarchal with Mary Magdalene, not Peter, as its head."
 The Goddess movement views devotion to female Christian figures such as the female saints as a continuation of ancient Goddess worship.

 Theology

 Goddess Spirituality characteristically shows diversity: no central body defines its dogma.
-Yet there is evolving consensus on some issues such as: the Goddess in relation to polytheism and monotheism; and immanence vs transcendence, and other ways to understand the nature of the Goddess.
+Yet there is evolving consensus on some issues such as: the Goddess in relation to polytheism, monotheism, and pantheism; and immanence versus transcendence, and other ways to understand the nature of the Goddess.
 There is also the emerging agreement that the Goddess fulfills the basic functions of empowering women and fostering ethical and harmonious relationships among different peoples as well as between humans, animals, and nature.